 1 "ensure that the President holds an appropriate degree" will be fully resolved when the Follow-Up report is due on 3/15/16.
 Mr. Baron states that Dr. Beno has verbally assured him that the plan for Ms. Fisher to earn the appropriate degree will be sufficient.
 However, Dr. Beno has also stated that ACCJC does not tell colleges and districts how deficiencies should be resolved. - 1.13.
 The evaluation of personnel is not always completed timely.
 An initial draft of the SBCCD Three Year Staffing Plan showed a significant proportion of staff and management evaluations were over 60 days past due, and nearly half the evaluations of probationary Classified employees were not completed.
 The College Brain Trust, the consultant group that developed the plan, cited the lack of District tracking and follow-up and a lack of Management accountability for past-due evaluations as the reasons for the District's high number of past-due evaluations (III.A.12 p.
 6).
 CHC Self Evaluation Report p.
 247 - 1.14.
-The chancellor has been invited to attend all of the CHC Academic Senate meetings, however he has not done so. - 1.15.
-It is the duty of HR to inform the campus when faculty are in their 4th year of review and need to be reviewed for tenure.
-HR failed to submit this information to CHC admin, thus putting us out of compliance with the contract. - 1.16.
-Human Resources Underpayment of salary, No consistent policy on step placement, Customized job description to hire/promote pre-selected candidates (see attachment) - 1.17.
-Campus Climate Surveys show disconnect between District and Campuses.
+The chancellor has been invited to attend all of the CHC Academic meetings, however he has not done so. - 1.15.
+Human Resources Underpayment of salary, No consistent policy on step placement, Customized job description to hire/promote pre-selected candidates (see attachment) - 1.16.
+Campus Climate Surveys show disconnect between District and Campuses. - 1.17.
+Management positions at the District and Campuses are created outside of campus processes such as Program Review Needs Assessment and management positions do not go through a prioritization process (SBVC Self-Evaluation pp 237-238).
+Managers can also be reclassified to higher paying positions without any shared process or prioritization for instance Dr. Matthew Isaac being reclassified from